In the White City: Synopsis

-Paul, a mechanic on an oil tanker, settles in a small bar-hotel during a stopover in Lisbon.
-He sends 8 mm films and letters about his travels to his girlfriend, Élisa, who stays in Switzerland.
-He encounters a pretty waitress at a bar, Rosa, and they quickly become lovers.
-Paul continues to write to Élisa describing the whiteness of the city.
-He meanders through Lisbon where his purpose in life appears to become directionless and he eventually loses contact with Rosa.
+Paul, an engineer on an oil tanker, becomes tired of the noisy engine room, calling the ship "a floating factory of crazy people."
+During a stopover in Lisbon, he settles in a small bar-hotel; and when the departure date arrives, he opts to jump ship and stay in "the White City".
+He sends 8 mm films and letters about his travels to his bemused Swiss girlfriend, Élisa, who stays at home.
+Meanwhile, Paul flirts with Rosa, the hotel's bartender and chambermaid, and they quickly become lovers.
+Paul continues to write to Élisa describing the whiteness of the city, the solitude and the silence.
+Though she regards them with ennui, she becomes hurt and angry, and she sends him an ultimatum.
+Paul merely meanders through Lisbon where his purpose in life appears to become directionless.
+He eventually loses contact with Rosa, and the film ends with Paul in a state of "nothingness".